Skip to content

 op.authz.limitToRegisteredScope

-If true the requested scope values in the consent prompt for OAuth 2.0 authorisation / OpenID authentication requests will be limited to those registered in the scopes client metadata field (provided the metadata field is set).
+If true the requested scope values in the consent prompt for OAuth 2.0 authorisation / OpenID authentication requests will be automatically reduced to those values registered in the scope client metadata field (provided the metadata field is set, otherwise this configuration has no effect on the client and all scope values requested by it will be passed on to the consent prompt).
+If false all scope values requested by clients will be passed on to the consent prompt.
 The default value is true.
 Since v14.0.

 op.authz.limitToRegisteredScope=true